Coro-sensei/Sandbox/README.md

 Most of the lines of code in Sandbox_1 and Sandbox_2 are short because they are the simplest programs.

+Sandbox = Batch